 Keep Your House and Car

 In a Chapter 7 bankruptcy, you may continue to pay your mortgage or your car loan and keep the house or car by signing a ”Reaffirmation Agreement”.
 This also holds true for most other "secured" loans.
 In effect, the Reaffirmation Agreement takes the place of your original agreement and essentially makes it as though you have not filed a bankruptcy on those particular loans.
 Using the Oregon bankruptcy exemptions, so long as you do not have more than $40,000 or $50,000 (for joint filers) of equity in your home after typical closing costs from a sale, you are virtually assured of keeping your home so long as you continue to make your mortgage payments (and secured lines of credit, if any).
-We will assist you in obtaining a comparative market analysis of your home to ensure your home will be protected if you file for bankruptcy protection.
+We instruct you how to obtain a comparative market analysis of your home to ensure your home will be protected if you file for bankruptcy protection.
 So long as you continue to make your car payments, you can typically keep your vehicle(s).
 Most people who have car payments do not have enough or any equity in their vehicle for the cars to be considered non-exempt.
 In fact, in the majority of cases, people owe more than the car is worth.
 It is very rare for vehicles to be an issue in bankruptcy.